6.1.4.7 Single General Inventive Concept

 Date Published

-For there to be unity of invention, claimed inventions need to be linked by a single general inventive concept.
+For there to be unity of invention, claimed inventions need to be linked by a single general inventive concept (Rule 13.1).
 This requirement means that more than simply some link is needed between a group of inventions claimed.
-There must be either a common technical problem or at least, if there is more than one technical problem, there must be one single technical concept behind the solutions of these different problems (see, for example, EPO decision case W0009/93).
-[Rule 13.1].
+There must be either a common technical problem or at least, if there is more than one technical problem, there must be one single technical concept behind the solutions of these different problems.
+See, for example, EPO decision case W0009/93.

-Thus, in considering whether unity exists, the technical features of the inventions need to be assessed as to the contribution they provide.
-The possible effects of the various inventions need to be considered to determine whether they are technically connected and thus form a single general inventive concept.
-Reference to the description in the application will assist in determining the problem to be solved or the effect to be achieved and thus aid in the determination of the inventive concept and whether each invention is directed thereto.
+When considering whether unity exists, the technical features of the inventions need to be assessed as to the contribution they provide.
+Examiners need to consider the possible effects of the various inventions to determine whether they are technically connected and thus form a single general inventive concept.
+Reference to the description in the application will assist in determining the problem to be solved or the effect to be achieved.
+This will aid in the determination of the inventive concept and whether each invention is directed thereto.
 Any acknowledged prior art in the description may aid in determining the problem.
-(See for example, Fibre Fleece OJ EPO 4/1993, 225; (1993) EPOR 515 and Cervical Punch/WISAP OJ EPO 4/1994, 239; IIC Vol 25 No.6/1994, 906).
+See for example, Fibre Fleece OJ EPO 4/1993, 225; (1993) EPOR 515 and Cervical Punch/WISAP OJ EPO 4/1994, 239; IIC Vol 25 No.6/1994, 906.

-A single general concept may therefore be said to be present only if, at least, a partial identity exists among the teachings in an application deriving from the structural features of the subject-matters claimed and/or the outcome or results associated with those subject-matters.
+A single general concept may be said to be present only if, at least, a partial identity exists among the teachings in an application – either from the structural features of the subject-matters claimed and/or the outcome or results associated with those subject-matters.

-A group of features common to claimed inventions may form a single general concept, but if this group is known from the prior art then on its own it does not form a single general inventive concept as required by Rule 13.1.
-(See, for example, Cervical Punch/WISAP (supra)).
-[PCT/GL/ISPE/12 at para 10.04].
+A group of features common to claimed inventions may form a single general concept.
+However, if this group is known from the prior art then on its own it does not form a single general inventive concept as required by Rule 13.1 (PCT/GL/ISPE/12 at paragraph 10.04).
+See, for example, Cervical Punch/WISAP (supra).

 Amended Reasons